confidential-containers/confidential-containers/governance.md

 to engage with them.
 Specifically, they have the GitHub security manager role across the entire organization.

-Individual repository maintainers as well as the steering committee also have the security manager GitHub role.
+Individual repository maintainers as well as the Steering Committee also have the security manager GitHub role.
 This section captures individuals outside of those groups who might participate in security reviews.
 Security managers might include key users and ecosystem consumers, such as developers of other OSS projects or commercial distributions/services.

-Security managers can be added at the discretion of the steering committee.
+Security managers can be added at the discretion of the Steering Committee.
 To become a security manager, create an issue in this repository describing why you have a compelling security interest in the project.
 Or, if you do not wish to share this information publicly, contact